sandipwani/Devops_Sql/readme.md

 ## data.sql:
-files contains schema of database and all nessecary creditial.
+files contains schema of database and all necessary creditial.

 ## dockerfile:
 instruction to create image of give name.